Updated: Sep 1

 Bigger, better paying projects.
 The first localized website may be just the beginning.
 If a client targets several LEP communities, you’ll get first dibs on localizing the other websites they need.
 You could even bundle the scope to include several languages at once.
 (Spanish, Chinese, and Korean, for example).

 Referrals.
 Referrals.
 Referrals.
-Again, happy clients refer others.
+Again, happy clients refer to others.
 People in the same industry often prefer to work with a vendor their colleagues trust.

 Stand apart from competitors.
 Once you complete a few successful localization projects for LEP communities, it’s time to do a little bragging.
 Show off your work in a case study and/or your marketing efforts.
 You’ll attract new clients who already want the service, and you'll position the company as an innovator in the industry.